chowdhaj/Programming/Visual Basic/2D Graphics/README.md

 ## Images
 1. Upon starting the program, you are greeted with a peculiar splash screen.
-The combination of grungey colors and lens flares gives off a Star Trek vibe.
+The combination of grungey colors and lens flares gives off a *Star Trek* vibe. \
 ![Startup](img-graphics/Graphics-1.png)

-2. A simple line animation is *The Vortex*
+2. A simple line animation is *The Vortex*.
+Here it is done in red. \
 ![First](img-graphics/Graphics-2.PNG)

-3. Three\
+3. The background color can be changed.
+In this instance, it was changed from white to black, and the *Extreme Grid* animation is executed.
+Notice how even the lines' color can be altered - here it is green. \
 ![Grid](img-graphics/Graphics-3.PNG)

 4. Four\